ramonzx6/ramonzx6/README.md

 - 🧑🏻 I'm Ramon, a software developer based in Rio de Janeiro, Brazil.

-- 📚 I'm a software developer with knowledeges in software engineering, web development, design and informatic.
+- 📚 I'm a software developer with knowledges in software engineering, web development, design and informatic.
 I have worked in some projects of software development, websites development and web apps, both academic and personals.
 I'm interested in learning new things about technology!

 - 📭 How to reach me: **ramonffdeoliveira@gmail.com**